 What are the first things that come to mind when you think of South Korea?
 Perhaps it’s K-Pop, Korean skincare, or Korean BBQ.
-You may even think of the vast Buddhist temples and intelligent relationship with its Northern boarding country, but you may also think about it as your new home or soon-to-be-home.
+You may even think of the vast Buddhist temples and intelligent relationship with its Northern boarding country.
+What could come to mind is the thought of your new home or soon-to-be-home.
 With over 150,000 Americans living in South Korea, and you being one of them: it’s time to think about Filing your US Taxes in Korea!

 Expat Taxes in South Korea: Topics We’ll Cover